choderalab/openmoltools/README.md

 generate_example_data.py sustiva
 ```

 This should create a file sustiva.xml, which can be used by openmm to simulate your system.
+Under the hood, `generate_example_data.py` first runs Antechamber then converts
+to XML via `processAmberForceField.py`.

 A boilerplate script for simulating your protein-ligand system is available in
 examples/test_protein_ligand.py